hwanggu-corgi/hwanggu-log/update.md

     - How do we subscribe to events in `msg_queue_poll` without knowing what events we are subscribing to?
 There is no argument/parameter related to target events in here.
     - How do we subscribe to events in `msg_queue_poll`?

-1. Corgi add progress #107 on hyungmogu.com♥♥
+1. Corgi add progress #108 on hyungmogu.com♥♥
-    - Corgi fixing hyungmogu.com not pointing to https://hwanggu-corgi.github.io/portfolio-site/ #8
+    - Corgi fixing hyungmogu.com not pointing to https://hwanggu-corgi.github.io/portfolio-site/ #9
         - Corgi waiting until change a effect♥♥
-    - Corgi working on converting static template to dynamic template for `works page` #14
+    - Corgi working on converting static template to dynamic template for `works detail page`
+    - Corgi working on converting static template to dynamic template for `works page`♥♥
         - Corgi adding data
-        - Corgi fixing style error after click an item in `works page`
+        - Corgi completed fixing style error after click an item in `works page`
         - Corgi completed fixing `Cannot read property 'works' of undefined` error
         - Corgi adding component `WorkListItem`